amadeus4dev-examples/amadeus-hotel-booking-rubyonrails/README.md

 bundle
 ```

-For authentication add your API Key/Secret to your `.bashrc` or `.zshrc` files or export then into your terminal before starting the Rails server
+For authentication export your API Key/Secret into your terminal before starting the Rails server

 ```sh
 export AMADEUS_CLIENT_ID=YOUR_API_KEY